 You need better airflow.

-If circulation of air is a big concern in your space (once again for restaurants, or retail stores) a ducted air conditioning unit will move more air around your space to balance air pressure conditions.
+Is circulation of air a concern in your space (once again for restaurants, or retail stores)?
+A ducted air conditioning unit will move more air around your space to balance air pressure conditions.
 Ductless systems are designed to cool each area individually and not necessarily to move air between spaces.

 Aesthetics is a big concern.